mrkieumy/YOLOv3_PyTorch/README.md

 ```

-If you have any comment or question about this repository, please leave it in Issues.
+If you have any comment or question to contribute, please leave it in Issues.

 Other question, please contact me by email: my.kieu@unifi.it.